Links

 <a href="about.html">About<a>

-Mainly, It contains two parts - the first is the page name url, and the second name is the display text.
+Mainly, It contains two parts - the first is the page name URL, and the second name is the display text.

-creates with the below syntax in markdown.
+Links is created with the below syntax in Markdown.

 [Link text](linkurl)